sgoldenlab/simba/docs/unsupervised_classification.md

 ## Overview

+- include image from paper and simba logo, with unsupervised you wanna see new behavior, different forms, dividing up behavior that yove already successfully classified and cluster the behavior that you can newly find, the unlabeled behaviors. to find new behaviors, can't rely on targets, use dimensionality reduction for new targets. when machine results are created in the other step in tutorial, located within this folder (scenario 1 up until step 8, needed to complete unsupervised learning, project files should be contained within machine results folder, if you don't have it then complete that first, project config file
 [highlight features of unsupervised vs. supervised, explain tutorial scenario and how this continues from prior analysis and Kleinberg, how to navigate from existing GUI].
 The SimBA Unsupervised Classification pipeline and GUI were created by [Simon Nilsson](https://github.com/sronilsson) and [Aasiya Islam](https://github.com/aasiya-islam).

 ## Pipeline

-Training an unsupervised classifier involves the creation of an algorithm that clusters animal activity based on behavioral similarities, typically with three main steps: data pre-processing, dimensionality reduction, and cluster assignment.
+Training an unsupervised classifier involves the creation of an algorithm that clusters animal activity based on behavioral similarities, typically with three main steps: data pre-processing, dimensionality reduction, and cluster assignment. (talk about what's necessary to complete the steps)
 The SimBA Unsupervised Classification pipeline consists of six main steps:

-**1) Save Project Folder**- allows user to create an unsupervised project folder and saves outputs to future steps in encompassed folder
+**1) Save Project Folder**- allows user to create an unsupervised project folder and saves outputs to future steps in encompassed folder    (creates folder structure, saves folders for each following step with their respective outputs)
 **2) Create Dataset**- cleans and pre-processes the machine results and localizes relevant data into a single dataset
 **3) Perform Dimensionality Reduction**- allows user to select a dimensionality reduction algorithm to apply and visualize data with
 **4) Perform Clustering**- assigns and visualizes clusters with HDBSCAN from the dimensionality reduction results
-**5) Train Model**- trains model on the clusters generated previously and saves permutational importance and feature correlation metrics
+**5) Train Model**- trains supervised classifier on the clusters generated previously and saves permutational importance and feature correlation metrics
 **6) Visualize Clusters**- visualize behavioral bouts corresponding to clusters as original video clips or simulated skeleton movements

+- step 5 and 6 are both optional, training model is like supervised learning on top of unsupervised learning, no longer unsupervised, more for explainability
 The outputs generated from each step can be saved into their respective folders encompassed within the main unsupervised project folder and taken as inputs for subsequent steps throughout the pipeline.

 ## Step 1: Save Project Folder